South Korea offers talks with defiant North ahead of Olympics

 The U.S. State Department did not respond to a requests for comment on Kim’s address, but analysts said it was an attempt to weaken the U.S.-South Korean alliance.

+The Commerce Ministry in China, North Korea's lone major ally, also said it will continue to fully implement U.N. sanctions on North Korea.

+Trump said on Twitter last week that China has been "caught" allowing oil into North Korea and said such moves would prevent "a friendly solution" to the crisis.

-(Reporting by Christine Kim; Additional reporting by Jane Chung and Hyonhee Shin; Editing by Nick Macfie)
+(Reporting by Christine Kim; Additional reporting by Jane Chung and Hyonhee Shin in Seoul, and Michael Martina in Beijing; Editing by Nick Macfie)